wingsuit-designsystem/wingsuit/docs/src/pages/drupal/overview/index.md

 * You can add sections to each entity.
 Each section can have a pattern.
 * The UI is much more intuitive than the old `Manage Display`
 * Editors can use the same patterns as the site builder.

-## Layout Builder is the best way to use UI Patterns!